nadhub/app.stock/README.md

 # app.stock

-This App is for managing my stock, I am using Flux and ReactJS for the Front End and Express on Backend (API).
+App  for managing  stock, using Flux and ReactJS for the Front End and Express on Backend (API).